FanisGl/Client-in-FX-market/README.md

 You bite your lip, make some Micheal Scott grunting noises, double click the digital trash bin icon on your desktop and then you tell your former manager and head of BI "That research I started proactively for our new client?
 Nvm, lol."

 Jokes aside, even with such a setback, it's still early development of the analysis, and the competitive research yielded greater results.
 In the end of the analysis and the report, I ended up conjuring an artificial market share of the industry that would pose as the benchmark of the client.
-Conveniently enough, this great effort does not appear in the lite-version of the report that can be found in this repo, but as Jack Black once said in "Tribute":
+Conveniently enough, this great effort does not appear in the lite-version of the report that can be found in this repo, but as Jack Black once said:

 >This is not the greatest song in the world, no
 >